 Overall then, we have a diagram that shows the major problems for the standard AMM model of urban economics.
 There can be no development industry in the AMM model because there is no planned-frontier gap.
 But even worse, the fact that reality doesn’t fit well to the model means that there must be some other mechanism determining the rate of investment in new housing and development.
 Something entirely ignored in this model.
 And even worse, entirely ignored in the current popular textbooks on urban economics.

 I have been through this before.
 Vacant land is a perpetual real option to invest.
-The optimal timing of when to invest in a building - to exercise the option - is when you expect doing so maximises its value (read up on the Bellman equation if it takes your fancy).
+The optimal timing of when to invest in a building — to exercise the development option — is when you expect that doing so maximises its value (read up on the Bellman equation if it takes your fancy).
 Otherwise, you wait.
-Because while today it might be optimal to build a 5 story building, in a couple of years it might be optimal to build a 12 storey building, providing even greater incomes.
+Because while today it might be optimal to build a five-storey building, in a couple of years it might be optimal to build a 12-storey building, providing even greater incomes.
 And you can’t do both.